apache/trafficcontrol/docs/source/api/server_server_capabilities.rst

 ------------------
 :serverHostName:   The server's host name
 :serverId:         The server's ID
-:lastUpdated:      The date and time at which this association between the server and the :term:`Server Capability` was last updated, in an ISO-like format
+:lastUpdated:      The date and time at which this association between the server and the Server Capability was last updated, in an ISO-like format
-:serverCapability: The :term:`Server Capability`'s name
+:serverCapability: The Server Capability's name

 .. code-block:: http
 	:caption: Response Example